 If your chicken is too large to easily fit in the pot you can cut it up into smaller pieces.
 Watch this video below from Serious Eats if you need a little help out how to break apart your chicken.

 Yes.
-However, please keep in mind that chicken soup made with boneless/skinless chicken won’t have the same collagen-infused silky, richness as you would normally get from using bone-in and skin-on chicken.
+However, please keep in mind that chicken soup and bone broth in general made with boneless/skinless meat won’t have the same collagen-infused silky, richness as you would normally get from using bone-in and skin-on chicken.

 In addition to the enhanced texture and flavour of this soup, collagen also has a variety of health benefits – it’s good for your skin, hair and general well-being.